 When responsibility for planning service areas was passed to the private sector in 1992, the Department of Transport said they had completed "preliminary work" on a service area for the M25's western section, but didn't provide any more detail than that.

-The Policy Statement of 1998 had a whole section about how the M25 was a difficult road for planning applications, but added that enquiries were ongoing.
-Those would lead to the 1999 public inquiry, which was quashed by the High Court and revisited in 2002.
+The national Policy Statement of 1998 had a whole section about how the M25 was a difficult road for planning applications, but added that enquiries were ongoing.
+This would lead to the 1999 public inquiry, which was quashed by the High Court and revisited in 2002.

 When the M40 was finished in 1991, this would combine with the M25 to create a 236 mile motorway route with no service areas.
 This would be a major source of embarrassment for the government, and the main reason why service station planning was passed to the private sector.
 Even when Clacket Lane opened in 1993 and Cobham opened in 2012, there would still be a very large gap.

 A statement from Highways England in 2016 took the view that a service area should be built on the M25 between J15 and J16.

 That this part of the M25 would be the most difficult to provide facilities for is not a total surprise.
 As we said at the start, the southern and western parts of the modern M25 were supposed to be further from Central London, taking a leisurely route around the suburbs where additional construction is not looked upon kindly.
 It is also the busiest part of the M25, so it was likely to be the first to experience parking issues.

 Since 1992, developers have been solely responsible for coming up with their own proposals for new motorway services.
 This led to an increase in proposals, but they are normally clustered around the same area and most are quickly ruled out.